 MD Program at Icahn School of Medicine at Mount Sinai

-Ranked 18th out of 148 medical schools nationwide by US News & World Report and 18th by the National Institute for Health (NIH) for research funding, Icahn School of Medicine at Mount Sinai carries a legacy of excellence in education, basic, translational and clinical research, patient care and service to our community.
+Ranked 18th out of 149 medical schools nationwide by US News & World Report and 18th by the National Institute for Health (NIH) for research funding, and 5th by the Association of American Medical Colleges (AAMC) for research funding per faculty, Icahn School of Medicine at Mount Sinai carries a legacy of excellence in education, basic, translational and clinical research, patient care, and service to our community.
 Founded on the principle of balancing biologic thinking in medicine with a concern for society and the whole patient, Icahn School of Medicine students and faculty create a rich environment for life-long learning.
-Having the Medical School and The Mount Sinai Hospital on the same campus has enabled us to bring an extraordinary array of expertise into our classrooms and laboratories.
+Having the School and The Mount Sinai Hospital on the same campus has enabled us to bring an extraordinary array of expertise into our classrooms and laboratories.

 MD Program Admissions Office

 New York, NY 10029

 Temitope Awosogba: Second-Year Medical Student at Icahn School of Medicine